raub/gsom_console/README.md

 ## GsomPlaquePanel

-The plaque-mode UI, available as a descendant of `Control` node.
+The plaque-mode UI (like Q1, Serious Sam), available as a descendant of `Control` node.

 **Properties**